Nexis-Network/homepage/content/docs/guides/read-replica-data-analysis.md

 Your read-only compute is provisioned and appears in the **Computes** section of the **Branches** page.
 This is your read replica.
 The following section describes how to connect to your read replica.

-Alternatively, you can create read replicas using the [Exzo Network API](https://api-docs.neon.tech/reference/createprojectendpoint) or [Exzo Network CLI](/docs/reference/cli-branches#create).
+Alternatively, you can create read replicas using the [Nexis Network API](https://api-docs.neon.tech/reference/createprojectendpoint) or [Nexis Network CLI](/docs/reference/cli-branches#create).

 <CodeTabs labels={["API", "CLI"]}>